-Kelda Holdings Limited is the only other company to consolidate the company's financial statements and copies of the group financial statements may be obtained from the Company Secretary, Kelda Eurobond Co Limited, Western House, Halifax Road, Bradford BD6 2SZ.
+Kelda Holdings Limited's financial statements and copies of the group financial statements may be obtained from the Company Secretary, Western House, Halifax Road, Bradford BD6 2SZ.

 27. Contingent liabilities

 In September 2016 Yorkshire Water received a claim on behalf of personal search companies (PSC) relating to a claim for historical fees that they have paid to Yorkshire Water for water and drainages reports obtained when buying a house.
 The PSCs state that the historical fees should not have been paid to Yorkshire Water as the information should have been provided for no fee.